 Interested in powering bright futures like Stephanie's?

-Since 2011, this competitive program attracts exceptional students from across the Lower Mainland who continue pursuing STEAM fields at high levels after the program ends.
+Since 2011, this program has attracted students from across the Lower Mainland who continue pursuing STEAM fields at high levels after the program ends.
 Future Science Leaders at Science World has been made possible by the generous support of our donors.